jonathanhliu21/COM-Server/docs/guide/library-api.md

 resource classes have to extend the custom `ConnectionResource` class from this library, not the `Resource` from `flask_restful`.

-`500 Internal Server Error`s may occur with endpoints dealing with the connection if the serial port is disconnected.
-Disconnections while the server is running require restarts of the server and may change the port of the device that was previously connected.
+`500 Internal Server Error`s will occur with endpoints dealing with the connection if the serial port is disconnected.
+The server will spawn another thread that will immediately try to reconnect the serial port if it is disconnected.
+However, note that the receive and send queues will **reset** when the serial port is disconnected.

 More information on [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [flask-restful](https://flask-restful.readthedocs.io/en/latest/)